Updated on 2/1/23

 - Temptations of drugs and alcohol are not available to you

 When thinking about outpatient, consider your impulses and your environment; be honest when assessing your needs and addiction.

-You might not be able to afford the cost of rehab by paying out of pocket.
+You might not be able to afford the cost of treatment by paying out of pocket.
 There are several ways to help make treatment more affordable and attainable — it just takes knowing where to look for help.
-Looking into your healthcare coverage, funding sources and financing options should provide you with the resources needed to cover rehab’s cost.
+Looking into your healthcare coverage, funding sources and financing options should provide you with the resources needed to cover treatment’s cost.

 - What type of insurance do you accept?